11112 Private William Henry White, Royal Fusiliers,

 Back to France 9

-On 30th March 1918 William re-joined the B.E.F, embarking at Folkestone, disembarking at Boulogne and joining J Infantry Base Depot.
+However, on 30th March 1918 William re-joined the British Expeditionary Force in France, embarking at Folkestone, disembarking at Boulogne and joining J Infantry Base Depot.
 The following day, he was transferred to the 15th Battalion, Durham Light Infantry.

 Death in France 13